Froguard/tinylrs/readme.md

 $ cd %your_project_dir%
 $ tinylrs ./your_watch_dir/**/*.*
 ````
+Maybe you should add char '' to include the target dir if you use it in osx(mac) or other unix like.

 ### step 3: visit the web site by your own server
 ```bash
 eg: http://localhost:8080/index
 ````
 Now,browser page will be refresh when your watched-target-files were changed!